Screenly/Anthias/README.md

 # Screenly OSE - Digital Signage for the Raspberry Pi

+## Disk images

+The recommended installation method is to grab the latest disk image from [here](https://github.com/Screenly/screenly-ose/releases).

+## Installing on Raspbian

 The tl;dr for installing Screenly OSE on [Raspbian Lite](https://www.raspberrypi.org/downloads/raspbian/) is:

 ```